Art student standing

 Autumn Term

-Component 1c - Coursework ‘Personal investigation’ practical work continued
+Coursework Component 1c - ‘Personal investigation’ practical work continued

 Students continue to develop ideas and skills associated with their own personal title.

-Research and responses to artists
+Research and responses to artists.
+Observational (showcase) drawing.

 Spring Term

-Component 1b - Mock Exam Portrait outcome
+Component 1b - Mock Exam outcome.

-Component 2 - Exam
+Component 2 – Exam preparation (beginning in February)

-This is a final, externally set assignment set in January.
-A title forms the starting point and students have 12 weeks until they sit a 15 hour exam to complete an outcome
+This is the start of the final, Externally Set.
+A title forms the starting point and students have 10 weeks for preparatory studies until they sit a 15-hour exam to complete an outcome(s) in response to the title.

 Summer Term

-Component 1c - Coursework
+Component 1c – Coursework:

-Component 2 - EXAM completed /end of the course
+Component 2 - EXAM completed /end of the course.

 Related News Articles